dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 use Traversable;

 // _almost_ all of my collection objects implement IteratorAggregate
-// as it's the easiest way to make the collection iterable. class Tokens implements IteratorAggregate
+// as it's an easy way to make an object itreable (e.g. in a foreach loop) class Tokens implements IteratorAggregate
 {
     // we use a "pointer" to track where we are in the tokens array.